opencog/atomspace/opencog/persist/sql/README.md

 documentation]((https://www.postgresql.org/docs/9.6/static/libpq-connect.html)
 for details on the allowed URI format.

-In the following, a database user named `opencog_user` is created, and given the password `cheese`.
+In the following, a database user named `opencog_tester` is created, and given the password `cheese`.
 You can pick a different username and password.
 If you are using ODBC (not recommended), then these two must be consistent with the `~/.odbc.ini` file.
 Do NOT use your unix password!
 Pick something else!
 Create the user at the shell prompt:

 ```
-   $ psql -c "CREATE USER opencog_user WITH PASSWORD 'cheese'" -d mycogdata
+   $ psql -c "CREATE USER opencog_tester WITH PASSWORD 'cheese'" -d opencog_test
 ```

+The above assumes you will be using a database called `opencog_test`, as configured in `/lib/atomspace-test.conf`.
 Check that the above worked, by manually logging in:

 ```
-   $  psql mycogdata -U opencog_user -W -h localhost
+   $  psql opencog_test -U opencog_tester -W -h localhost
 ```

 If you can't login, something up above failed.